 On the other hand, a line amplifier such as the ones found in cell boosters, antenna amplifiers, satellite amplifiers, and the like, does not generate anything near that level of power, and it doesn’t need to.
 The purpose of a line amplifier isn’t to drive speakers, it’s to create a stronger signal down the line.
 Even the amount of power used to create sound from your cell phone could potentially overload sensitive equipment.
 The real key from a line amplifier isn’t volume (your perception of how loud the signal is) but fidelity (how absolutely perfect the signal is even after it’s amplified.)
 The wattage numbers are tiny and insignificant.

-That’s why line amplifiers are measured in dB.
+That’s why line amplifiers show gain in dB.
 A decibel, as we’ve told you, is a fairly confusing little measurement that measures how much stronger something is.
-Many of us know decibels as a unit of sound, but that’s just one way they’re used; any sort of signal can be measured in dB’s and it’s a much more useful measurement than volts or watts.
+Many of us know decibels as a unit of sound, but that’s just one way to use this flexible measurement.
+Really, a decibel is a measure of change, not of sound.
+Using decibels for audio (dBa) you measure sound, compared to total silence.
+You can measure almost anything in dBs, even signals through a wire.
+Decibels measure the tiny amount of electricity used for signal.
+Measuring in dBs makes more sense than using volts or watts because of the very low level of current.
+When you measure signal over a wire, you’re measuring how much or how much less signal you have compared to a milliwatt.
 Making a signal 10 times stronger is an increase of 10dB, and making a signal 1000 times stronger is an increase of 30dB.
 The number of dBs, to put it simply, is an indication of the number of zeros in the amount of amplification.
 That makes it easy to show big changes in the strength of the signal without very quickly getting into big numbers.

 So, when searching for a home audio receiver, it’s still perfectly ok to think about watts, but when looking at an amplifier to help boost a cellular signal or antenna, the big number to look for is dB.